JCSDA/spack-stack/configs/sites/aws-pcluster/README.md

 **Note.** These instructions were used to create this site config.
 These steps are **not** necessary when building ``spack-stack`` - simply use the existing site config in this directory.

 ### Base instance
-Choose a basic AMI from the Community AMIs tab that matches your desired OS and parallelcluster version.
-Select an instance type of the same family that you are planning to use for the head and the compute nodes, and enough storage for a swap file and a spack-stack installation.
-For example:
+Installing spack-stack on Parallel Cluster requires a number of modifications to the base Parallel Cluster AMI.
+You will need to start with a basic PCluster AMI from the Community AMIs tab that matches your desired OS and PCluster version.
+Select an instance type of the same family that you are planning to use for the head and the compute nodes, and specify enough enough storage for a swap file and a spack-stack installation.
 - AMI Name: aws-parallelcluster-3.7.1-ubuntu-2204-lts-hvm-x86_64
 - AMI ID: ami-0906e8b928cde5ccc
 - Instance r7a.4xlarge  (uses same processor architecture as hpc7a instances)
 - Use 300GB of gp3 storage as /
 - Attach security groups allowing ssh inbound traffic and NFS outbound traffic

-The following command can be used to launch a build instance with the desired configuration assuming you also know the VPC subnet, security group IDs and the ID of your Elastic File System volume (NFS).
+The following command can be used to launch a build instance.
+In the command make sure to use your own subnet ID and add appropriate security groups for SSH and NFS access.

 ```
 aws ec2 run-instances \
     --image-id ami-0906e8b928cde5ccc \
     --count 1 \
     --instance-type r7a.4xlarge \
-    --key-name eparker-usaf-us-east-2 \
+    --key-name YOUR-KEY-NAME \
-    --tag-specifications 'ResourceType=instance,Tags=[{Key=Name,Value=pcluster-ami-generator}]' \
+    --tag-specifications 'ResourceType=instance,Tags=[{Key=Name,Value=pcluster-ami-builder}]' \
     --subnet-id subnet-061b48f9950e18a0a \
     --security-group-ids sg-0091fa8e748fbe355 sg-014f295418636207d \
+    --region us-east-2 \
     --block-device-mappings '[
         {
             "DeviceName": "/dev/sda1",